 Tony Voss is a very familiar ITAG face.
 He first served on the board in 2003, the year he was the conference co-chair in Waterloo.
 Tony served on the board for two terms and co-chaired two additional conferences.
 He began his teaching career as a 4th grade teacher and continued in that position for 12 years.
 He was then invited to take on the challenge of K-12 Talented and Gifted Coordinator at Eldora-New Providence Community Schools and did so through 2005.
 Along with his coordinator duties he volunteer as trainer for the Tiger football and basketball team and co-advised the Yearbook and Student Council.
 Tony received his BA from Iowa Wesleyan College in Mt.
 Pleasant, and his M.A.E in Elementary Curriculum from the University of Northern Iowa.
 Along with his degrees he has a K-12 TAG Endorsement, K-12 Administrative Endorsement and a Music Approval.
 Tony was responsible for expanding the Talented and Gifted Program at E-NP (now South Hardin) into grades 9-12.
 He has been a long standing member of ITAG and was active with the Legislative committee.
 He is a strong advocate for gifted students and gifted programs in Iowa.
 For the past thirteen years Tony has been a gifted and talented consultant for secondary schools with the Des Moines Independent School District.
 He is starting his 5th year at North High School and his 26th year in gifted education.
 Outside of school Tony is very active in the community.
 He sings in the Plymouth Chancel Choir and Chorale.
 He works part-time as a Hospitality Supervisor with Des Moines Performing Arts at the Civic Center and you may have purchased a entry ticket from him at the Iowa State Fair.
 Tony has been a foster parent and enjoys the relationship he has kept with his foster son.
 There is not a lot of time for any grass to grow under his feet.
 He is a life long learner and continues to keep up with the changes and challenges of gifted education.
 He looks forward to continued service to gifted and talented students in Iowa.

-Penny Watgen is in her sixth year of teaching gifted education at Clay, Altoona, and Runnells Elementaries within the Southeast Polk District.
+Dr. Penny Watgen is in her sixth year of teaching gifted education at Clay, Altoona, and Runnells Elementaries within the Southeast Polk District.
 Penny received her Master’s in from Drake University, with an endorsement in gifted education and high school business.
-Currently, she is working towards a PhD in Educational Leadership at Drake University, with an emphasis on research in gifted education.
+In August 2020, she received a PhD in Educational Leadership at Drake University, with an emphasis on research in gifted education.
 In her position, she collaborates with classroom teachers to provide appropriate enriched curriculum, while also utilizing a pull-out model for small groups of students.
 Penny has an extreme interest in the area of social-emotional development in gifted kids, stemming from the unique needs she has seen in her own three gifted sons.
 To cultivate the understanding of the importance of social-emotional awareness of gifted students, Penny is a SENG certified group facilitator, and leads groups for parents.
 She also has led a district-wide parent night for those interested in learning further about the unique needs of gifted students.
 Penny has implemented a STEM Club for students before school for those interested in joining.
 She also served as the vice-president of the parent group in Ankeny Community School District, with the purpose of supporting and enriching the AELP program in that community.
 Her greatest goal is to provide a challenging curriculum to help this unique population grow, in terms of academics and personally.